thoughtbot/ios-on-rails/release/ios-on-rails.md

 Either way, we want to execute the completion block with whatever the `eventID` and the `error` are.
 We also need to execute the completion block on the main queue, since the block will be updating the UI.

-# Posting an Event With AFNetworking

-Now let's POST an event using AFNetworking.

-### Declaring a Task for Making Requests

-The completion block we'll use for our create event method should return an event ID and an error.
-If our request is successful, the API will return the event ID for the event it created and a nil error.
-If our request fails, we'll return a nil event ID and the error.

-Typedef this new type of event completion block:

-	// HUMRailsAFNClient.h

-	typedef void(^HUMRailsAFNClientEventIDCompletionBlock)(NSString *eventID, NSError *error);

-and declare the event creation method:

-	// HUMRailsAFNClient.h

-	- (void)createEvent:(HUMEvent *)event
-        	withCompletionBlock:(HUMRailsAFNClientEventIDCompletionBlock)block;

-### Creating a Task for Making Requests

-With AFNetworking, making a POST request with a dictionary of parameters is quite easy.
-We call the `-POST:parameters:success:failure` method and provide the `@"events"` path, the event's JSON dictionary, a success block, and a failure block.

-Don't forget to `#import "HUMEvent.h"` since we need to use the method `JSONDictionary` that we previously defined.

-	// HUMRailsClient.m

-	- (void)createEvent:(HUMEvent *)event
-	    withCompletionBlock:(HUMRailsAFNClientEventIDCompletionBlock)block
-	{
-	    [self POST:@"events"
-	    parameters:[event JSONDictionary]
-	       success:^(NSURLSessionDataTask *task, id responseObject) {

-	        NSString *eventID = [NSString stringWithFormat:@"%@",
-	                             responseObject[@"id"]];
-	        block(eventID, nil);

-	    } failure:^(NSURLSessionDataTask *task, NSError *error) {

-	        block(nil, error);

-	    }];
-	}

-In the case of success, we want to return the `eventID` that we receive back from the API.
-If there's a failure, we execute the completion block with the `error` we receive.
-We don't have to worry about forcing the completion block to the main thread since the success and failure blocks are fired off on the main thread.

 # Making the POST Event Request

 ### Creating a New Init Method